friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---

-#[fit]GraphQL let's you combine resources in one request
+#GraphQL let's you combine resources in one request

 ```javascript
 {